-By identifying and highlighting these changes, many of which are likely to be long-term, and by sharing best practice in dealing with them, NSAW 2021 aims to improve the improve the response of statutory and frontline services as well as that of the criminal justice system going forward.
+By identifying and highlighting these changes, many of which are likely to be long-term, and by sharing best practice in dealing with them, NSAW 2021 aimed to improve the improve the response of statutory and frontline services as well as that of the criminal justice system going forward.

 Events during NSAW 2021

 - Unmasking stalking: a changing landscape.
-A mini-conference organised by the Suzy Lamplugh Trust, Apr 21, 09:00–12:00.
+A mini-conference organised by the Suzy Lamplugh Trust.

 - Hidden homicides among young people.
 The first in a new monthly lecture series organised by the Alice Ruggles Trust.

 For the Alice Ruggles Trust it was a busy week.
 As well as carrying out a range of press, radio and TV interviews:

 - we launched an updated and extended version of the Relationship safety resource for schools;